top of page

 The Development Intern works closely with CADA’s development team to carry out fundraising campaigns, assist with grant writing projects, and participate in event planning.

-parenting time center
+parenting time center intern

 shelter advocacy intern